-While New Orleans has Mardi Gras and San Francisco has it’s own celebration – Carnaval!
-Carnaval San Francisco is an annual carnival celebration in San Francisco, that is now in its 41st year.
+While New Orleans has Mardi Gras and San Francisco has its own celebration – Carnaval!
+Carnaval San Francisco is an annual carnival celebration in San Francisco that has been going for over four decades.
 It is a zealous weekend celebration that has the highlight of Carnaval SF – the Grand Parade.
-Carnaval San Francisco is about embracing multiculturalism and celebrating some of the cities cherished cultures.
+Carnaval San Francisco is about embracing multiculturalism and celebrating some of the city’s cherished cultures.

 Everyone is welcome to join in the celebration!
 This FREE celebration has entertainment for the entire family to enjoy.
 The Mission District in San Francisco hosts the celebrations which feature international music, dance, artistry and delicious international cuisines.